-Room in house Points from notes Mental image

-Hitler Chancellor You hear a knock on your front door and

-Front Door when you open Hitler is standing there

-Reichstag fire You walk into the hallway and it is on fire

-Hallway

-Dissolution of Parliament You walk into your bed is dissolving and

-Bedroom disappearing

-Kítchen Night of Long Knives You walk into the kitchen and open the

-díshwasher - ít only contains knives as

-long as swords.

-Backyard Hindenburg dies You walk into your backyard and the

-O Hindenburg airship is crashing down and

-blows up on your lawn.
+Room in house Points from your notes Mental Image Front Door Hitler appointed chancellor You hear a knock on your front door and when you open Hitler is standing there Hallway Reichstag fire You walk into the hallway and it is on fire Bedroom Dissolution of parliament You walk into your bedroom and your bed is dissolving and disappearing Kitchen Night of long knives You walk into the kitchen and open the dishwasher - it only contains knives as long as swords.
+Backyard President Hindenburg dies You walk into your backyard and the Hindenburg airship is crashing down and blows up on your lawn.